Physical Security Services Businesses for Sale

 Contract Security Guard Company

-Provides guard and patrol services, along with civil process serving for businesses and government entities.
+Provides contract guard and patrol services, armed courier routes, and civil process serving to businesses and government entities with approximately 150 guards serving full-time and part-time staffing needs

 Price-